julsdelatierra/conekta-python/README.md

 charge = conekta.Charge.create(data)

-#Also you can get the attributes from the conekta response class:
+#You can also get the attributes from the conekta response class:
 print charge.id

-#Or if you get an error:
-try:
-    #your code
-catch ConektaError:
-    print 'Exception in code'
+#Or in the event of an error, you can expect a ConektaError to be raised

 ```